 Respite care is offered to families the command has identified as experiencing exceptional stress.
 These families may be eligible for up to 16 hours per month of no-cost child care to support mission readiness and family wellness.
 Contact your local Family Readiness Program representative or chaplain's office to discuss a possible referral.
 CYPs also offer free hourly child care for Wounded Warriors while they attend medical appointments.
 Families of Fallen Warriors may receive 40 hours of free child care during the year following their loss.
 Please talk with a CYP Professional about eligibility requirements and for more information on respite care at your installation.

 CYP EFMP Respite Care

-Military children enrolled in the Exceptional Family Member Program (EFMP) and identified as having a Level of Need 3 or 4 are eligible for the CYP EFMP Respite Care Program.
+Military children enrolled in category IV or V of the Exceptional Family Member Program (EFMP) are eligible for the CYP EFM Respite Care Program.

 Find out more by visiting: